Update 2022-11-05: More information on searching, finding accounts, being found, direct messages, etc.

 Mastodon is based on open protocols (ActivityPub and others), which means that it’s easier to implement apps and services that are compatible with it.

 In the past, the biggest downside of Mastodon for me was that none of the people I know used it.
-That is changing and it now feels more similar to Twitter to me.
+That has changed and it’s not lonely there anymore (w.r.t. tech people).

 I’m happy with the web app and have installed it natively via Chrome (it’s a Progressive Web App).